cebartling/test-driven/documentation/spring-framework/webflux.md

 ### Injecting the `WebTestClient` instance

 As mentioned above, an instance is auto-configured for you to inject into your unit tests.
 This is accomplished with the use of the `@Autowired` annotation on an instance variable with a declared type of `WebTestClient`.
-The Spring TestContext Framework will inject an instance by matching the type.
+The Spring TestContext Framework will inject an instance by matching the variable's type.

 ```java